p0htahtoe/Summer2024Project/README.md

     - shows God's given identity
     - shows who is in the same forge
 - create a view of the logs of the forge team

-## 2. Short term future

-TODO:
 - make actions SMART (measureable, timed, doable, ...).
 Add a deadline for each.
 Allow for habits with defined frequency.
+- Today's assignments

+## 2. Short term future

 - week overview
+- reminders
+- block certain apps?
-- Today's assignments
+- ?

 ## 3. Long term future ?